learn-co-curriculum/rails-layouts-and-templates/README.md

 Across all these views you would want a consistent look.
 This consistent look perhaps contains something like a logo, navigation links, a search bar, and a footer at the bottom that contains some info about the shop.

-Without layouts you would need to copy and paste your logo, navigation, search, and footer code into each action's template that you want in your application.

-So now you start building this list of products, and you end up with an action template that looks something like this.
+You start building the list of products and you end up with an action template that looks something like this.
 It has a nav component, a list of products and a footer.
 It would be the worst online shop ever, but let's keep it simple for now.

 ```erb
 <!-- app/views/products/index.html.erb -->